DamianStanger/node-service-host/readme.md

 ## Setting up SQS queues
 ### Source Queue
-Whats the name of the checkbox what are the other recomended settings for the queue retries
+Whats the name of that checkbox what are the other recommended settings for the queue retries

 ### Dead letter queue (DLQ)